zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

 *Verlet/split requires Rspace partition size be multiple of Kspace partition size* This is so there is an equal number of Rspace processors for every Kspace processor.

-*Virial was not tallied on needed timestep*
-   You are using a thermo keyword that requires potentials to have tallied the virial, but they did not on this timestep.
-See the variable page for ideas on how to make this work.

 *Voro++ error: narea and neigh have a different size* This error is returned by the Voro++ library.